Bahrain, UAE say Qatari jets interfering with their flights

 DUBAI, United Arab Emirates (AP) — Authorities in Bahrain and the United Arab Emirates are again accusing Qatari military jets of interfering with their flights, the latest accusations amid the Arab countries’ boycott of Doha over a diplomatic dispute.

+Qatar, which has complained about Emirati military aircraft violating its airspace, declined to comment on Tuesday when reached by The Associated Press.

 Bahrain’s state-run news agency said late Monday that Qatari fighter jets passed underneath an Emirati plane with a tail number corresponding to an aircraft flown by the ruling family of Fujairah, one of the UAE’s seven emirates.

-It said the incident took place over international waters.
+The report said the incident took place over international waters near Bahrain, an island kingdom off the coast of Saudi Arabia.

-Data from FlightRadar24, a flight-tracking website, show an Airbus A320 associated with Fujairah’s ruling family flew that route Monday en route to Rome and did slightly gain altitude near Bahrain.

 Most Read Business Stories